The UUMA Guidelines was first adopted in 1965,

 first year of study.

-At the 2011 Annual Meeting in charlotte, the new Standards of Professional Practice were approved by the membership.
+At the 2011 Annual Meeting in Charlotte, the new Standards of Professional Practice were approved by the membership.
 The Guidelines Committee was also asked by members to continue a process that was started at least twenty years ago: Shaping and guiding the UUMA’s reflection and conversation regarding ministerial relationships in the ministerial setting.
 The excellent work done by previous Guidelines Committees bequeathed the Committee a challenging and clear agenda.
 At the 2012 UUMA meeting in Phoenix, members voted on Guidelines Committee recommendations and committed to a second year of study.
 The Committee reviewed and discussed chapter and individual feedback and presented recommendations to the 2013 Annual Meeting in Louisville that added to the Code of Conduct these words: "I will not engage in sexual contact, sexualized behavior, or a sexual relationship with any person I serve as a minister."
 Changes to the "Standards, II, G" were also accepted.

 In all of this the UUMA has tried carefully to respond

-to the needs and concerns of its members in order to reflect in Guidelines the
+to the needs and concerns of its members in order to reflect in Guidelines

 best insights and wisdom for an effective and successful ministry.